 1.Call Quality & Reliability

-CLI route will provide a better quality call
+- CLI route will provide a better quality call with fewer breakups.

 2.Cost Considerations